-- > Invited to meetings three times per year to review the provision that is in place for their child - Asked to provide information about the impact of SEN support outside school and any changes in the pupil's needs - > Given the opportunity to share their concerns and, with school staff, agree their aspirations for the pupil - > Given an annual report on the pupil's progress

-The school will take into account the views of the parent or carer in any decisions made about the pupil.
+- > Invited to termly meetings to review the provision that is in place for their child - Asked to provide information about the impact of SEN support outside school and any changes in the pupil's needs - > Given the opportunity to share their concerns and, with school staff, agree their aspirations for the pupil - > Given a school report in the summer term. - > The school will take into account the views of the parents or carers in any decisions made about the pupil.